Gatot Soebroto

-Gatot Soebroto (Enhanced Spelling: Gatot Subroto, 10 October 1907 – 11 June 1962) was an Indonesian general who began his military career with the Royal Dutch East Indies Army (KNIL) and rose to be deputy Army chief-of-staff.
+General Gatot Soebroto (Enhanced Spelling: Gatot Subroto, 10 October 1907 – 11 June 1962) was an Indonesian general who began his military career with the Royal Dutch East Indies Army (KNIL) and rose to be deputy Army chief-of-staff.

 Early life

 Soebroto was born in Purwokerto, Central Java.
 He began his education at a Europeesche Lagere School, an elementary school for the children of Europeans, but was expelled for fighting with the Dutch children.
 He then moved to a Hollandsch-Inlandsche School for Indonesians.
-He did not continue his education after graduating from this elementary school, but instead found a job.
-However, he was dissatisfied, and decided on a military career.
+He did not continue his education after graduating from this elementary school but instead found a job.
+However, he was dissatisfied and decided on a military career.